simonwalz/screen-save/README.md

 * Use my tool [link-script-paths](https://github.com/simonwalz/script-link-script-paths).

-Or do it manually:<br>
+Or do it manually:

 * Close this repository and add it to the path environment.

-* Copy all scripts to a directory already added it the path environment.
+* Copy all scripts to a directory already added to the path environment.
 E.g. `/usr/local/bin`

 ## Limitations